jekyll/minima/README.md

 To set up your environment to develop this theme, run `bundle install`.

 To test your theme, run `bundle exec rake preview` and open your browser at `http://localhost:4000/minima/`.
-This starts a Jekyll server using your theme and the contents of the `example/` directory.
-As you make modifications to your theme and to the example site, your site will regenerate and you should see the changes in the browser after a refresh.
+This starts a Jekyll server using your theme and the contents.
+As you make modifications, your site will regenerate and you should see the changes in the browser after a refresh.

 ## License